H4HWV2011/msjarvis-public-docs/thesis/34-spiritual-root-and-mother-carrie.md

 ### The MotherCarrie Anchor

-`anchor: MOTHER_CARRIE_KIDD` at `:8107` means all five governance protocols are anchored to a named person — Carrie A. Kidd of Oak Hill, West Virginia.
+`anchor: MOTHER_CARRIE_KIDD` at `:8107` means all five governance protocols are anchored to a named person — Carrie A. Kidd of Mount Hope, West Virginia.
 The system's constitutional values are not abstract.
 They have an author.
 They have a ZIP code.
 They have a face.

 ---